Why Summer Feels Different When You're Neurodivergent

 Years ago, as soon as I knew the sun was coming out, I would have gone on a diet.
 I would have over-exercised.
 I would have found the next focus, the next dopamine hit, the next way I thought I could improve my body.

 But actually, what was really screaming out underneath all of that was that I wasn’t content.
 I wasn’t happy.
 My self-esteem was low, and controlling my body felt like a way to feel better.
+Restricting food or over-exercising felt like a way to cope with feelings I didn’t have another outlet for.

 It's Not Really About Weight